D50000/What-The-Flexbox-D5000/README.md

 ```

 ## 5.Flexbox justify-content
-Alignment and Centering with justify-content.
+Alignment and Centering with justify-content.According to the **main axis**.
 ```
 .container {
 	justify-content: flex-start | flex-end | center | space-between | space-around | space-evenly;